Managing Mobility Problems in Seniors

 2) Have you modified the way you climb 10 steps or walk a quarter of a mile?

-These questions can be asked prior to testing.
+These questions can be asked before testing.
 A senior probably knows if he or she is having trouble climbing stairs ─ and walking one-quarter of a mile is equal to one lap around a medium-sized mall’s upper level.

 Ways to help prevent mobility problems ─ or reduce the risk of them getting worse